 This Agreement contains the entire agreement between the parties with respect to the transactions contemplated hereunder and supersedes all prior arrangements or understandings with respect thereto, written or oral, other than documents referred to herein and the Confidentiality Agreement dated May 19, 1998 between PNC and HL.
-The terms and conditions of this Agreement shall inure upon any party, other than the parties hereto, and their respective successors, any rights, remedies, obligations or liabilities.
+The terms and conditions of this Agreement shall inure to the benefit of and be binding upon the parties hereto and their respective successors.
+Nothing in this Agreement, expressed or implied, is intended to confer upon any party, other than the parties hereto, and their respective successors, any rights, remedies, obligations or liabilities.